This post may contain affiliate links. Please read our disclosure policy.

 Should you squeeze water out of the zucchini for bread?

 Zucchini has a lot of water and moisture.
 When making bread, it may not be a necessary step and optional.
 It all depends on the ingredients being added to the bread.
 You do not want the extra moisture to make the bread more on the soggy side or too moist.
-To be safe, we prefer to squeeze out some of the water.
+To be safe, I prefer to squeeze out most of the water.

 How do you squeeze the liquid out of the zucchini?